TianyuanC/knowledge-652-11/README.md

 In this webinar, I will cover the following topics:

 -   React Native overview
--   Development environment (with Simulators)
--   Development environment (with Devices)
+-   Development Environment Setup
--   Alternative development environment (Snack)
+    -   Simulators
+    -   Devices
+    -   Snack
 -   Flutter Comparisons

 They are tentative topics, the real subjects will be decided during this week's one-on-one sessions.